ashutoshmjain/gita/src/mathuraChap02.md

 <div style="padding-left:40px;font-size:0.9em;">

 The mishap leads to a systemic survival instinct, missing thus far in the new.
 To them, the order (and survival) was ensured by the old.
 At the prospect of baton being passed to them, the new realizes, their struggle was never for the cause they thought it was.
 It was for themselves - to understand "who they are".
-Their situation is different from their olds.
-Their new ideas are not a solution for the old(er) problems, they are the plumbing for a new order.
-They must account for the stability of the new regime.
+Their situation was different from their olds.
+Their "new ideas" were not a solution for the old(er) problems, they were the plumbing for a new order.
+They must account for the stability of new regime.

 > This new casting of self is the evolution of consciousness.
 We don't get a new pair of eyes but we see things different now.
 The survivor [^survivor] wins and only the evolved survives.
 Since altruistic behaviours leads to formation of larger subset(s), it appears they form better evolved outfits, but it's not a rule.
 The evolution of organization normally depends on its ability to drive voluntary consensus - `Siva`.